 5. Post-session communication and follow-up

-Since we were engaged in a week-long facilitator training and certification session, most of us guessed #4, the quality of workshop facilitation.
-We were surprised to learn that #5, Post session communication and follow-up was actually the strongest predictor of behavior change.
+Since we were part of a week-long facilitator training and certification session, the majority guessed #4.
+It was surprising to learn that #5 was actually the strongest predictor of behavior change.

 At first, this seemed counter intuitive.
-Here we were spending many thousands of dollars on the best leadership training workshops we could find, thinking the quality of the training experience would be the best way to introduce and promote the leadership skills we wanted.
+Here we were spending many thousands of dollars on the best leadership training workshops we could find.
+We thought the quality of the training experience would be the best way to introduce and promote the leadership skills we wanted.
 But the research, and my own experience with leadership development over the past 40 years, has convinced me that we need to focus on more than the training to ensure the application of it.

 How an organization is prepared to follow-up after a learning event reflects its commitment to the improvement and development it is seeking.
 If the learning is a “check the box” event, something participants simply need to complete, then real development and behavior change is very unlikely.
 Accountability for application is important, but even more critical is practice with feedback.
 Leadership skill development and behavior change do not happen in the classroom.
-I can go to a class on physical fitness and learn about exercise and diet, but I will not leave the session anymore fit.
+I can attend a class on physical fitness learning about exercise and diet, but I won’t leave there anymore fit.
 Developing fitness, including leadership fitness, requires on going commitment, practice, exercise, feedback, and support.

 Senior Leadership Consultant